lblueter/LBPortfolio/README.md

 # LBPortfolio

-My online portfolio built with React.
+My online portfolio built using React.
 Mobile responsive single page application with an api server.

+Deployed with Heroku

+Link to the deployed portfolio: https://lbportfolio10.herokuapp.com/